Leafwing-Studios/Emergence/design/src/glossary.md

 - [Factorio: Science pack](https://wiki.factorio.com/Science_pack)
 - [Dyson Sphere Program: Science matrices](https://dyson-sphere-program.fandom.com/wiki/Category:Science_Matrices)

+### Splitter

 ### Train

 An entity to efficiently move big amounts of resources over large distances.
-Usually require a much higher upfront investment than _belts_, but are better suited for long distances.
+Usually require a much higher upfront investment than [belts](glossary.md#belt), but are better suited for long distances.
 They are high latency, and move goods in clumped bursts.
 In some games there are also many other entities to guide the behavior of large train networks.